Easy French Strawberry Mousse Dessert Without gelatin

 - Whisk until it has cooled down and gained in volume.

 Strawberry mousse must be served cold.
 It must chill for at least 12 hours.

-You can serve this strawberry mousse topped with fresh strawberries.
-You can add some toasted almonds or meringues to add some crunch to this French dessert.
+You can serve this fresh strawberry mousse topped with fresh strawberries.
+You can also add some toasted almonds or meringues to add some crunch.

-This dessert can be kept, refrigerated for up to 4 days.
-You can cover the containers to prevent a thin layer crust from forming on the top.
+This French strawberry mousse dessert can be kept, refrigerated, for up to 4 days.
+You can cover the containers to prevent a thin layered crust from forming on the top.

 Top with the fresh strawberries when you are ready to serve.

-- Cover the containers with film wrap and place in the freezer, keeping them straight.
+- Cover the containers with film wrap and place them in the freezer, keeping them upright.
 The mousse keeps for up to 1 month in the freezer.

 Variations for this recipe